SAI calls back Indian cycling contingent from Slovenia after female cyclist accuses coach of inappropriate behaviour | Sports-Games

 - India

-The Sports Authority of India (SAI) on Wednesday decided to call the entire Indian cycling contingent back from Slovenia after a female cyclist accused chief coach R K Sharma of ''inappropriate behavior'' during the training-cum-competition trip.
-The Indian endurance contingent, consisting of five males and a female, flew to Slovenia on May 15 and was scheduled to return on June 14.
+The Sports Authority of India (SAI) on Wednesday decided to call the entire Indian cycling contingent back from Slovenia after a female cyclist accused chief coach R K Sharma of ''inappropriate behaviour'' during the training-cum-competition trip.
+The Indian endurance contingent, consisting of five male and a female, flew to Slovenia on May 15 and was scheduled to return on June 14.

-SAI has already called back the cyclist, who made the allegations and formed an inquiry committee to look into the matter.
+SAI has already called back the cyclist, who made the allegations, and formed an enquiry committee to look into the matter.

 Later on her request, SAI arranged for a separate single room for her but the coach did not take her to Germany for an event along with the other members of the contingent for putting up resistance.